(click to enlarge)

 |Denmark||m/62||Bayonet-knife used as a field knife by Denmark.
 Although it would mount to the Second World War M1 Garand rifles provided to Denmark in 1950, it was typically not used as such.
 The Danish designation for the M1 Garand rifle was Gevær m/50.

 The m/62 is a copy of the U.S. M5A1 bayonet, adopted by Denmark in 1962.
-Where these bayonet were produced has not been established.
-The likelihood is that they were made in Germany (perhaps by E & F Hörster).
+Two production variants exist. both made in Germany.
+Early production is believed to have been produced by E & F Hörster.
+These had a peened pommel, as shown in the image at left.
+Later production had a smooth pommel and were marked "HMAK."
+These are believed to have been produced by Carl Eickhorn Waffenfabrik.
 It is believed that approximately 33,000 m/62 bayonets were procured by Denmark.

 The scabbard is a copy of the US M8A1, except for the woodgrain colored plastic and British-style belt fastener.